 (a) Readers are cautioned that the amounts presented do not have standardized meanings prescribed by IFRS - see discussion of Non-IFRS Measures.
-As a percent of revenue amounts are calculated as total selling, security and marketing expense divided by total revenue totalling \$7,542,735 and \$4,272,598 in the three month periods ended March 31, 2021 and 2020.
+As a percent of revenue is calculated by dividing the respective amounts by total revenue totalling \$ 7,791,690 and \$15,334,425 (2020 - \$5,683,529 and \$9,956,127) in the respective three and six month periods ended June 30, 2021 and 2020.

 Selling, security and marketing expenses are almost entirely incurred by the dispensaries.
-Specifically, employee costs, which consist of salaries, benefits, employee travel and meals and entertainment, largely relate to budtenders at the dispensaries in addition to the front desk and register staff and security costs related to patient screening and inventory controls.
-The increase is largely due to adding new dispensaries, additional retail personnel at each dispensary location to service the patients, increasing the minimum wage paid to employees, rolling out a benefits program and adding staff as a result of the Redding dispensary opening in late February 2020.
+Specifically, employee costs, which consist of salaries, benefits, employee travel and meals and entertainment, largely relate to budtenders at the dispensaries and the front desk and register staff and security costs associated